 justify not eating.

-Your body isn’t well-attuned with many internal signals right now since it’s dedicating a lot of mental energy towards fighting off a virus.
-Small meals can help give you the energy you need when I need it most.
+Your body is dedicating a lot of mental energy towards fighting off a virus.
+Small meals can give you the energy you need throughout the sickness.

 Weight loss, not now!